-Mile Oak Primary School is committed to ensuring that all staff responsible for the intimate care of children will undertake their duties in a professional manner at all times.
+Mile Oak Primary School is committed to ensuring that all staff responsible for the intimate care of children will undertake their duties in a professional manner at all times; all staff at Mile Oak have a high awareness of child protection and safeguarding and a high level of privacy, choice and control will be provided to the children being supported.
 Mile Oak Primary School recognises that there is a need to treat all children with dignity and respect when intimate care is given.
-No child should be attended to in a way that causes distress or pain.
+No child should be attended to in a way that causes distress.